 Let us introduce some sources of natural Calcium:

-In addition to adding more sources of Calcium and Phosphorus to your diet, we recommend to cut more acidic beverages, processed food and soft drinks.
+In addition to adding more sources of Calcium and Phosphorus to your diet, we recommend cutting more acidic beverages, processed food and soft drinks.
 We also recommend reducing the number of times you eat during the day.
 Frequently snacking causes the environment of your mouth to remain acidic throughout the day and increases the risk of cavities.

-Preserving good oral health starts early in life by developing healthy lifestyle and practicing appropriate dental care.
+Preserving good oral health starts early in life by developing a healthy lifestyle and practicing appropriate dental care.